keyboardDrummer/Miksilo/README.md

 By keeping the abstract syntax tree untyped, it becomes relatively simple to define a language as a sequence of language delta's.

 ### GUI
 Blender includes a GUI.
-You can use this to play around with the defined particles and construct a compiler from them.
+You can use this to play around with the defined deltas and construct a compiler from them.
 Once you're happy with your compiler you can play around with it in the compiler cockpit.
 Here you can run your compiler, and do things like ask the compiler for its in- and output grammar.